seanwevans/gh-status/README.md

 The `ghstatus.sql` script defines a PostgreSQL function that retrieves the latest GitHub Actions workflow run for repositories owned by the provided usernames.
 It relies on the [`http` extension](https://github.com/pramsey/pgsql-http) to query the GitHub API directly from the database.
+Failed HTTP requests are logged as PostgreSQL NOTICEs and skipped so that one bad response does not stop the rest of the usernames from being processed.

 ### Usage